NebulousLabs/Sia/Consensus.md

 'Start' in the contract that the storage proof is fulfilling.

-The file is composed of 64 byte segments whose hashes compose the leaves of a merkle tree.
+The file is composed of 64 byte segments whose hashes compose the leaves of a Merkle tree.
 When proving you have the file, you must prove you have one of the leaves.
-To determine which leave, take the hash of the contract id concatenated to the trigger block id, then take the numerical value of the result modulus the number of segments:
+To determine which leaf, take the hash of the contract id concatenated to the trigger block id, then take the numerical value of the result modulus the number of segments: